- Kinsey, Alfred C. et al. (1948/1998). Sexual Behavior in the

 Prostitutes, Sex with

-- 69% of white males had had at least one experience with a prostitute;
+- 69% of white males have had at least one experience with a prostitute;

 - among unmarried males, sex with a prostitute was about 10% of the